Maryna-Volynets/Data-Analysis-Portfolio/Cyclistic-marketing-program/README.md

  We used RDBMS PostgreSQL for data exploration and cleaning.
 Data was imported into PostgreSQL from csv files.
 We have a problem with data type columns
  "start_lat", "start_lng", "end_lat", "end_lng".
 At first we defined text data type for these columns and then changed it for float data type.
- We cleaned the data from duplicates, and removed records with empty values in the station coordinates, removed rows where the trip start time is later than or equal to the trip end time.
+ Duplicates and inconsistent records were removed to ensure data accuracy and reliability of analysis.
 Some stations had identical coordinates but different names.
 These cases were reviewed and treated as potential inconsistencies in station naming.
  All manipulation described in [this file](https://github.com/Maryna-Volynets/Data-Analysis-Portfolio/blob/main/Cyclistic-marketing-program/Data_Cleaning_Analysis_Queries.sql).

  ### Data analysis: identify trends and relationships